 Grassland Weed Contol on Farm Marketplace

-Controling weeds - whether by cultural or crop protection products, is a very important part of managing your grassland.
-Controlling your weeds should improve the yields of your forage, its quality and the longevity of it.
+Controlling weeds - whether by cultural or crop protection products, is a very important part of managing your grassland.
+Controlling your weeds should improve the yields of your forage, its quality and its longevity of it.
 However, a professional approach is crucial both to maximise the level of weed control and also to protect the environment.

-Deep rooting plants that compete aggressively with grass, they can also regenerate shoots from their tap roots.
+Deep rooting plants that compete aggressively with grass, they can also regenerate shoots from their taproots.
 Their seeds can remain viable for up to 80 years.
-Docks thrive on intensively used and highly fertilised areas and should not be allowed to set seed.
-Neither intensive grazing, ensiling, or topping are ideal methods of control.
-As the seeds can survive both digestion and ensiling and the tap roots can allow the plant to recover after topping.
+Docks thrive on intensively used and highly fertilised areas and should not be allowed to set seeds.
+Neither intensive grazing, ensiling nor topping is ideal methods of control.
+As the seeds can survive both digestion and ensiling and the taproots can allow the plant to recover after topping.

 Herbicide use for some difficult grassland weeds